Best Things to do in Montepulciano, Italy Best Things to do in Montepulciano, Italy

 How to Visit Montepulciano, Italy

-Montepulciano, Italy, sits high up on a hill overlooking an unspoiled valley of rolling hills and cypress trees.
-Because of its location, it’s harder to access using public transport.
-For example, there’s no train station in town; the nearest is a few km away, so you’ll need to catch a bus or taxi to Montepulciano.
-There is a bigger train station in the nearby town of Chiusi, which has more trains and regular buses.
+Montepulciano, Italy, sits high up on a hill, so it’s harder to access using public transport.
+There’s no train station in town; the nearest is a few km away, so you’ll need to catch a bus or taxi to Montepulciano.
+There is a larger train station in the nearby town of Chiusi, with more trains and regular buses.

 By Car